I literally have no idea what I’d be doing if I wasn’t travelling.

 You learn to value the simple things on the road; you learn to live a simpler life too.

 Travelling made me see how little I need to be happy.
 I realised I didn’t actually gain much from having lots of stuff.
-My favourite times travelling have been marked by living as simply as possible.
+My favourite times on the road have been marked by living as simply as possible.

 68. Learn Possessions Aren’t Everything